k-kapp/ShortCppProblems/hackerrank_complete/train_grid/README.md

 My solution is roughly as follows:

 Since train tracks can run only horizontally, overlap can also happen only horizontally.
-Therefore, for each row, store a list of pairs, where each pair describes a contiguous section occupied by train tracks.
+Therefore, for each row, store a linked list of pairs, where each pair describes a contiguous section occupied by train tracks.
 Now use the following algorithm:

 1. When inserting a new train track Q for a particular row, find the corresponding list for that row, then examine the pairs in the row.
 Q is represented as a pair, with the starting and ending columns for the track.